-A separate dataset recently compiled by the Consortium for Prescription Drug Abuse Prevention illustrates Colorado progress in decreasing certain targets set by the Centers for Disease Control and Prevention’s opioid guidelines, such as physicians writing fewer opioid prescriptions and improving prescribing practices, and reducing the incidence of patient doctor shopping.
+A separate dataset recently compiled by the Consortium for Prescription Drug Abuse Prevention also illustrates Colorado progress in decreasing certain targets set by the Centers for Disease Control and Prevention’s opioid guidelines, such as physicians writing fewer opioid prescriptions, improving prescribing practices and aiding in the reduction of patient doctor shopping.
 Consortium Executive Director Robert Valuck, PhD, RPh, noted that Colorado stakeholders have done a good job decreasing all of the CDC’s indicators over the past several years.

 “Taken together, these data points are very compelling in showing that Colorado doctors are taking the epidemic seriously and are changing their behaviors for the better in alignment with best practice goals and guidelines.”